ivanflorentin/mercadito_campesino/README.md

 # Mercadito Campesino

-## A test web app buit with provide, provideModel, provideUI, react toolbox
+## A test web app built with provide, provideModel, provideUI, react toolbox

 You will need first to install locally: